 Will County Radon Mitigation uses standardized techniques to stop radon entry and reduce indoor radon concentrations.
-IEMA recommends hiring a licensed Mitigation Professional such as Will County Radon to reduce your indoor radon concentrations.
+The Illinois Emergency Management Agency recommends hiring a licensed mitigation professional to reduce your indoor radon concentrations.

 A sub-slab depressurization system consists of PVC piping installed through the basement slab floor with a fan connected to the piping.
-When the system is on, the fan applies a vacuum beneath the slab and the radon in the soil beneath the building is suctioned into the pipe, then exhausted.
+When the system is on, the fan applies a vacuum beneath the slab, and the radon in the soil beneath the building is suctioned into the pipe and then exhausted.

-Both Sub-Slab & Sub-Membrane Depressurization systems must run continuously to be effective.
+Both sub-slab and sub-membrane depressurization systems must run continuously to be effective.
 These systems use little electricity, are relatively quiet, and require very little maintenance.
 It is recommended that a professional inspect the system periodically to ensure proper performance.

 State of Illinois Tag

-The State of Illinois requires that a state tag be affixed to every system installed in this state.
-Only state-licensed Mitigators such as Will County Radon can acquire these tags.
-Will County Radon supplies this tag at no extra expense to our customers.
+Illinois requires that a state tag be affixed to every system installed in this state.
+Only state-licensed mitigators, such as Will County Radon Mitigation, can acquire these tags.
+We supply this tag at no extra expense to our customers.
 Contact our experts today!